edgrant3/im2stl/README.md

 If on Windows, run setup.bat to create and activate a virtual enviroment into which the dependencies from requirements.txt will be installed.

-For Unix, use setup.sh to achieve the same as above
+For Unix/Linux, use setup.sh to achieve the same as above